The Best Elopement Photography Catches The Real Moments When Nerves Stop

 - 2 min read

 I have photographed elopements on a breezy point in Hawai‘i, and on quiet coastal bluffs here in Pacifica—including a family ceremony at Pedro Point where the fog lifted just long enough for vows and then drifted back in as if on cue.
-Different settings, same deep breath.

 Along the Northern California coast—fog wandering in and out, wind doing whatever it wants, the Pacific rearranging the script—couples stop trying to control the moment and simply join it.
 I see it in Pacifica, Half Moon Bay, small redwood pockets on the Peninsula, and the quieter stretches of the San Francisco shoreline.